Venezuela rejects auction process that could lead to Citgo breakup

 The team representing Venezuela in the Delaware proceedings has been "very limited" in its effort negotiate payments, especially since the U.S. Treasury Department in March approved the court-organized auction.

-Spokespeople for Citgo and the Department of Justice did not immediately reply to requests for comment.
-The U.S. Treasury declined to comment.
+Spokespeople for Citgo did not immediately reply to requests for comment.
+The U.S. Departments of Treasury and Justice declined to comment.

 U.S. Senator Bob Menendez has said he will introduce a bill that would add Venezuela to the jurisdiction of the Department of Justice's Foreign Claims Settlement Commission.
 The move would ensure "an orderly process of adjudication for legal claims of U.S. nationals against the Venezuelan government," according to his office.